Mannio98/rugby-quiz/README.md

   ![Screenshot of Lighthouse score](/assets/images/lighthouse-score.png)

 ### Validator Testing

 - HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmannio98.github.io%2Fknockma%2F#textarea)
 - CSS: No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmannio98.github.io%2Frugby-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Javascript: No errors were found when passing through the [JSHint validator](https://jshint.com/)

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - Selct the Pages option from the mu on the left
+  - Select the Pages option from the menu on the left
   - Then click the save button and a link to your website will be generated

    The live link can be found here - <https://mannio98.github.io/rugby-quiz/>

-##Credit
+## Credit

-###Questions
+### Questions

 The vast majority of questions and answers were confirmed by searching [Wikipedia](https://www.wikipedia.org/)